 There is no doubt that a faster network means better connectivity and visibility, and individual consumers are already reaping the benefits of the latest 5G network.

 But, many tracking technologies and platforms must be updated before they will benefit from the network upgrades.
-The 2G and 3G networks, scheduled to sunset in 2022, are still relied on by many government entities and companies in the supply chain industry for some real-time monitoring and communications.
+The 3G network that is is still relied on by many government entities and companies in the supply chain industry for some real-time monitoring and communications.

 This means that companies must quickly upgrade monitoring and communication systems to maintain the same level of functionality.

 This is especially daunting to some members of the life science community, as the process of updating systems is expensive.
-Additionally, resources necessary for upgrades, like microchips, are limited as global supply chains continue to recover from COVID-19 impacts.
+Additionally, resources necessary for upgrades, like microchips, are limited as global supply chains continue to face delays.

 “Because of technological challenges in the communications sector and with widely used 2G/3G networks becoming increasingly obsolete, we've taken an aggressive stance by seeking out and onboarding the latest technology covering everything from 2G to 5G to include Wi-Fi and cellular triangulation fall backs,” says Pagan.
 “This will substantially decrease the risks of losing our real-time visibility on a global scale.”